Kenosha sheriff identifies 24-year-old shooting suspect

 "It's just so hard to explain because they loved everybody, even if they didn't know you," she said.

-Neither the sheriff's office nor the medical examiner have officially identified the three deceased victims or three injured victims.
+Police believe the third victim may have also exchanged fire with Vinson, Beth said during the briefing.

 The Kenosha County Sheriff’s Department is still investigating the shooting.
-Sheriff David Beth is encouraging anyone with more information to call the department at (262) 605-5100 or leave an anonymous tip with the Kenosha County Crime Stoppers at 262-656-7333.
+Sheriff Beth is encouraging anyone with more information to call the department at (262) 605-5100 or leave an anonymous tip with the Kenosha County Crime Stoppers at 262-656-7333.

+"We're very thankful. ...
+We had people calling in names.
+Just in case you have any more information you can give us, please don't think we have all the pieces," Beth said during the briefing. "...It's a huge puzzle, and we're trying to put together all the pieces so we can put our suspect away for the rest of his life."

+Beth added during the briefing that a lot of criminal activity is moving from northern Chicago to the Kenosha area.